Butternut Squash Empanadas

 FAQ

-- Can I make these vegan?
+- Can I bake these from frozen?

 Serving Suggestions